faosorios/fastmatrix/README.md

 * Operations envolving the commutation matrix, with minimum requeriments of storage.
 * Operations envolving the duplication matrix, with minimum requeriments of storage.
 * Operations envolving the symmetrizer matrix, with minimum requeriments of storage.
-* Ordinary least-squares (OLS) using several methods: Cholesky, QR decomposition, singular value decomposition, and the Sweep operator.
+* Ordinary least-squares (OLS) using several methods: conjugated gradients, Cholesky, QR decomposition, singular value decomposition, and the Sweep operator.
 This provides an alternative to extend the procedures available in R built-in function 'lm'.
 * Power method to compute the dominant eigenvalue and its associated eigenvector.
 * Procedures for the LU factorization of square matrices.
 * Ridge estimation for linear regression.